dmolsen/Detector/README.md

 ## How It Works ##

 Detector's implementation is fairly simple.
-Detector is based on the notion that a browser's user agent string can _(sort of)_ be seen as a fingerprint.
+Detector is based upon the notion that a browser's user agent string can _(sort of)_ be seen as a fingerprint.
-Essentially, if you've had one visit from a browser with a particular user agent string, and recorded its features, then their is a good likelihood that future visits from browsers with that user agent string will share the same features.
+Essentially, if you've had one visit from a browser with a particular user agent string and recorded its features then their is a good chance that future visits from browsers with that user agent string will share the same features.
 With that introduction here is how it works:

 1. Detector checks to see if the user requesting information has visited the site before by checking for an open session.
 If there is an open session Detector relies on that session for the list of features for that browser.